LLM2Vec-Gen: Generative Embeddings from Large Language Models: Introduction

 We apply \ours{} to models from Llama-3.x, Qwen-2.5, and Qwen-3 families, using the corresponding unsupervised LLM2Vec \citep{behnamghader-etal-2024-llm2vec} models as embedding teachers. \ours{} substantially outperforms existing unsupervised and self-supervised methods on MTEB, closing over 60\% of the gap to supervised methods and consistently surpassing the embedding teacher by up to 8.8\%, validating the effectiveness of output-centric representations.
 On AdvBench-IR \citep{behnamghader-etal-2025-exploiting}, which measures retriever safety when presented with adversarial queries, \ours{} improves safety by 9.2 points over the embedding teacher.
 On the reasoning-intensive BRIGHT benchmark \citep{su-etal-2025-bright}, \ours{} achieves up to 35.6\% improvement over the input-centric baseline, demonstrating that reasoning capabilities transfer to the embedding space.
-Finally, we show that the learned embeddings are interpretable and can be decoded back into text, revealing the semantic content they capture.\footnote{Our code, data, and pretrained models are publicly available at \href{https://github.com/McGill-NLP/llm2vec-gen}{https://github.com/McGill-NLP/llm2vec-gen}.}
+Finally, we show that the learned embeddings are interpretable and can be decoded back into text, revealing the semantic content that they capture.